hail-is/hail/README.md

 # cloud-tools
-Scripts for working with Hail on Google Cloud Dataproc service from your local machine.
+This is a small collection of scripts for working with Hail on Google Cloud Dataproc service from your local machine.

+To use the scripts here, you'll also need the Google Cloud SDK -- see quickstart instructions for Mac OS X [here](https://cloud.google.com/sdk/docs/quickstart-mac-os-x).
+The scripts in this repository are wrappers around the functionality in the SDK.

 To get started, clone this repository:
 ```